PrathameshKeskar/Chatbot/README.md

-Chatbot Documentation
+#Chatbot Documentation
-Overview
+##Overview
-This project is a chatbot designed to answer questions related to various platforms such as Segment, mParticle, Lytics, and Zeotap.
-The chatbot processes user queries and returns the most relevant information from platform-specific documentation stored in JSON files.
-It uses natural language processing (NLP) and fuzzy string matching to provide the best possible responses.
+This project is a chatbot designed to provide users with relevant information from platform-specific documentation.
+The chatbot processes user queries and provides answers using:

-Key features:
+Fuzzy string matching to find the most relevant sentences from the documentation.
+Natural language processing (NLP) to break down and understand the user’s query.
+The chatbot is currently capable of answering queries related to the following platforms:

+Segment
+mParticle
+Lytics
+Zeotap
+The goal is to provide quick and accurate responses to questions by leveraging platform-specific documentation stored in JSON files.

+##Features
-Platform Detection: Identifies which platform the user is referring to (e.g., Segment, mParticle, etc.).
+Platform Detection: Automatically identifies which platform the user is referring to and searches the corresponding documentation.
-Fuzzy Matching: Uses fuzzy string matching to find the closest sentences from documentation that match the user's query.
+Fuzzy String Matching: Uses the FuzzyWuzzy library to find the most relevant match for user queries.
+JSON-based Data: The documentation for each platform is stored in separate JSON files, making it easy to manage and update.
-Query Tokenization: Breaks down the user’s input into tokens for better processing and matching.
+Query Tokenization: Breaks down user input into tokens for better search and match accuracy.
-The chatbot aims to simplify the process of querying platform-specific documentation and provide relevant, context-based answers.
+Top 3 Results: Displays the top 3 most relevant answers based on fuzzy match scores.
 Tech Stack
 Frontend:
-N/A: The project currently operates as a backend Python script.
-No frontend is included in this version.
+N/A: The chatbot is a backend Python application without a frontend.
 Backend:
-Python: The core logic for the chatbot, including platform detection, query processing, and fuzzy matching.
+Python: Main programming language for implementing the logic.
-NLTK: Used for tokenizing user input and processing natural language queries.
+NLTK: Used for processing and tokenizing user input.
-FuzzyWuzzy: Used for fuzzy string matching to find the most relevant answers from documentation.
+FuzzyWuzzy: Library for fuzzy string matching to find the closest documentation sentences.
-JSON: Stores platform-specific documentation that the chatbot queries for answers.
+JSON: Stores documentation for different platforms.
 File Structure
-bash
+graphql
 Copy
 Edit
 chatbot/
 │── chatbot.py               # Main Python script implementing chatbot logic
 │
 ├── data/
-│   ├── segment.json         # Documentation for Segment
+│   ├── segment.json         # Documentation for Segment platform
-│   ├── mparticle.json       # Documentation for mParticle
+│   ├── mparticle.json       # Documentation for mParticle platform
-│   ├── lytics.json          # Documentation for Lytics
+│   ├── lytics.json          # Documentation for Lytics platform
-│   └── zeotap.json          # Documentation for Zeotap
+│   └── zeotap.json          # Documentation for Zeotap platform
 │
-├── requirements.txt         # List of dependencies for the project
+├── requirements.txt         # List of dependencies required for the project │
-│
 └── README.md                # Project documentation
-Data Structures Used
+##Data Structures Used
+JSON (File Format):
+Platform Documentation: Each platform’s documentation is stored in a separate JSON file.
+These files contain key information and sections specific to each platform.
 Lists (Python):
-Documentation Sentences: Each platform’s documentation is stored as a list of sentences.
-The chatbot searches through these lists for relevant matches.
+Documentation Sentences: Each platform’s documentation is represented as a list of sentences, which the chatbot searches through to find relevant responses.
 Dictionaries (Python):
-Scores: A dictionary stores the match score for each sentence, helping to rank results based on relevance.
+Scores: A dictionary stores the match score for each sentence, helping rank the relevance of results.
 Sets (Python):
-Tokenized Words: The tokenized words of the user's query are stored in a set to ensure uniqueness and help with matching.
+Tokenized Words: Stores tokenized words from the user’s query, ensuring uniqueness for better processing and matching.
-JSON (File Format):
-Platform Documentation: Each platform’s documentation (Segment, mParticle, Lytics, and Zeotap) is stored in separate JSON files.
-These files contain key information and sections related to each platform.
-Features
-Platform Detection: Identifies the platform mentioned in the user's query and searches the corresponding documentation.
-Fuzzy Matching: Uses FuzzyWuzzy to find the closest matching sentences from the documentation.
-Search through JSON: Retrieves relevant answers from the platform-specific JSON documentation.
-Tokenization: Breaks down the user input into tokens for improved processing and matching.
-Top 3 Results: Displays the top 3 most relevant answers based on fuzzy match scores.
-Installation & Setup
+##Installation & Setup
-Clone the Repository
+1. Clone the Repository
-sh
+Start by cloning the repository to your local machine:

+bash
 Copy
 Edit
 git clone https://github.com/your-username/chatbot.git
 cd chatbot
-Install Dependencies
+2. Install Dependencies
-Make sure you have Python installed, then run the following to install the required dependencies:
+Ensure you have Python installed, and then install the required dependencies by running:

-sh
+bash
 Copy
 Edit
-pip install -r requirements.txt requirements.txt should include the following:
+pip install -r requirements.txt
+The requirements.txt file should include:

 nginx
 Copy